sd576/FX-TradeHub-API/README.md

 ## Available API Endpoints

 ### Counterparties
-- GET /api/counterparties: Retrieve all counterparties.
+- GET /counterparties: Retrieve all counterparties
+- POST /counterparties: Add a new counterparty
-- GET /api/counterparties/{id}: Retrieve a specific counterparty by ID.
+- GET /counterparties/{id}: Retrieve a single counterparty by ID
+- PUT /counterparties/{id}: Update an existing counterparty
-- POST /api/counterparties: Add a new counterparty.
+- DELETE /counterparties/{id}: Delete a counterparty

+### Settlements
+- GET /settlements: Retrieve all settlements
+- GET /settlements/{counterpartyId}: Retrieve settlements by counterparty ID
+- PUT /settlements/{counterpartyId}/{currency}: Update a settlement by counterparty and currency
+- DELETE /settlements/{counterpartyId}/{currency}: Delete a settlement by counterparty and currency

 ### Trades
-- GET /api/trades: Retrieve all trades.
-- GET /api/trades/{id}: Retrieve all trades, optionally filtered by 'we buy' or 'we sell'
+- GET /trades: Retrieve all trades
-- POST /api/trades: Add a new trade. - under development
+- POST /trades: Add a new trade
+- GET /trades/{tradeId}: Retrieve a single trade by ID
+- PUT /trades/{tradeId}: Update a trade
+- DELETE /trades/{tradeId}: Delete a trade

 ## Testing and Development